Investment in Turkey

 Turkey - Investment

 Looking ahead, the balance of risks is clearly skewed to the downside.
-The lira has remained under pressure due to a hugely negative real interest rate, at a time when the U.S. Fed has begun to normalize monetary policy and the ECB is gearing up to do the same.
-Already elevated inflation has been stoked even higher by the fallout from the Russian invasion of Ukraine, which has sent commodity prices spiraling.
-Household spending will be impeded by evaporating disposable incomes; inflation is vastly outpacing the wage increases imposed at the start of the year.
+The lira has remained under pressure due to a hugely negative real interest rate, at a time when the U.S. Fed and ECB are stepping up the fight against inflation.
+Already elevated inflation has been stoked further by the fallout from the Russian invasion of Ukraine, which has sent commodity prices spiraling.
+Household spending will be impeded by evaporating disposable incomes; inflation is vastly outpacing the minimum wage increases at the start of the year.
 Moreover, the private sector’s debt overhang is mostly denominated in foreign currencies, posing macroeconomic stability risks.
 That said, still-robust business confidence and high capacity-utilization rates bode well for capital outlays.
 The removal of Covid-19 restrictions should support private consumption and the tourism sector.

 FocusEconomics Consensus Forecast panelists see GDP expanding 3.4% in 2022, which is unchanged from last month’s publication, and 3.6% in 2023.